 Image Assets

-Apple introduced image assets (UIImageAsset) with trait collections back in iOS 8 so there’s nothing new here.
+) with trait collections back in iOS 8 so there’s nothing new here.
 It gives us a way to register a specific image for use with a matching trait collection.

 In iOS 8, that was useful for registering images for different display scales (1x, 2x, 3x) or horizontal and vertical size classes.
 In iOS 13 it became useful for registering images for light and dark user interface styles.

-You may not be familiar with UIImageAsset because typically it’s easier to use an asset catalog:
+because typically it’s easier to use an asset catalog:

-With UIKit, you use Interface Builder or programmatically create an image from the asset catalog and add it to an image view (UIImageView):
+With UIKit, you use Interface Builder or programmatically create an image from the asset catalog and add it to an image view (UIImageView

 import UIKit